52 Delicious Places to Eat in London as Picked by a Local

-London is my favourite city in the world.
-There’s just something there (an energy) that’s unlike every other place I’ve ever been.
-I visit the city about two or three times per year, and have even lived there for seven months on one occasion: the happiest months of my life.
-I spent my time running between work, friends, museums, restaurants and bars: there’s always something to do in London.
-So I figured today I’ll share my favourite restaurants & cafes in London with you, so you’ll never go hungry!
+London is my favorite city in the world.
+There’s just an energy that’s unlike every other place I’ve ever been.
+I visit the city about two or three times per year, and have even lived there for seven months on one occasion.
+I spent my time running between work, friends, museums, restaurants, and bars: there’s always something to do.
+So I figured I’d share my ultimate list of delicious places to eat in London!

-Shoreditch is still one of London’s nicest neighborhoods, and fortunately, I got to stay here at a super nice hostel a while ago.
+Shoreditch is still one of nicest neighborhoods in London, and fortunately, I got to stay here at a super nice hostel a while ago.
 Next to/below the hotel you will find a super nice bar: Translate.
 As a hostel guest you get a discount, and the drinks are very affordable.

 2. Jaguar Shoes

 A few doors further is Jaguar Shoes.
 And just like most hipster naming rules: the name does not reflect what it really is.
 No jaguars are sold here, nor are shoes.
 It is a very nice and bubbly cafe.